Year-end Financial Planning: 10 Essentials To Check Off Your List

 With so many moving parts in your portfolio, it can be hard to know where to start.
 Here are 10 essential things to consider as part of your year-end planning.

-Whether a Roth conversion is right for you depends on several different factors, but the potential long-term benefits make it something worth revisiting each year.
-Any amount converted from a traditional IRA to a Roth IRA counts towards ordinary income, where taxes can be high.
-Consider taking advantage of a year when you have lower taxable income or large amounts of capital losses to pay conversion taxes while in a lower tax bracket.
+Whether a Roth conversion is right for you depends on several different factors, but the potential long-term benefits make it something worth visiting each year.
+Any amount converted from a Traditional Individual Retirement Account (IRA) to a Roth IRA counts towards ordinary income.
+Therefore, consider taking advantage of a year when you have lower taxable income by utilizing a Roth conversation to lock in low tax rates.
 This will allow you to enjoy tax-free growth and tax-free withdrawals on the converted amount later in retirement.
-Also, unlike other traditional retirement accounts, Roth IRAs are not subject to required minimum distributions.
+Also, unlike other Traditional retirement accounts, Roth IRAs are not subject to required minimum distributions.

 Important note: be aware of the IRS’s Wash Sale Rule that prevents you from deducting a capital loss on a sold security if you, or your spouse, purchase similar securities in any account within 30 days before or after the sale.

 While portfolio management should be a constant for any investor, the end of the year presents a great opportunity to take a deeper dive and make sure your portfolio is balanced.
-Your portfolio isn’t a set it and forget it kind of thing, and auto-investing and auto-rebalancing are oversimplifications that could have unintended consequences.
+Your portfolio isn’t a set-it-and-forget-it kind of thing, and auto-investing and auto-rebalancing are oversimplifications that could have unintended consequences.
 Markets move, and that movement can skew the weightings of asset classes in your portfolio.
-Checking in and rebalancing your accounts towards your planned allocation can help shield you from undesired risk levels and keep you on track towards your goals.
+Checking in and rebalancing your accounts toward your planned allocation can help shield you from undesired levels of risk.

 Similar to HSAs, Flexible Spending Accounts (FSAs) are accounts that provide tax advantages, while allowing you to pay for certain healthcare costs.
 Where HSAs are typically used for your healthcare expenses, FSAs are most often used to pay for the health and childcare costs of dependents.
 Unlike HSAs, FSAs generally don’t allow account holders to carry over funds between calendar years.
-If you have a FSA, be sure to use any funds remaining for qualified medical and childcare expenses before the New Year when they’ll lapse.
+If you have an FSA, be sure to use any funds remaining for qualified medical and childcare expenses before the New Year when they may disappear.

-While talking about money and death doesn’t exactly go hand in hand with eggnog and pumpkin pie, having an open conversation about these things now can help ensure financial legacies are carried out as intended.
-Where estate tax thresholds will be at this time next year, let alone at the time of one’s death, is anybody’s guess.
 The IRS allows a lifetime tax exemption on gifts and estates, up to a certain limit, which is adjusted yearly to keep pace with inflation.
-If you are worried that you may have significant enough assets for the estate tax to be imposed, consider gifting money prior to passing.
-In 2021, you can give $15,000 ($30,000 per couple) to as many individuals as you want without any funds being subject to a gift tax.
+If you are worried that you may have significant enough assets for the estate tax to be imposed, consider gifting money to loved ones.
+In 2023, you can gift $17,000 ($34,000 per couple) to as many individuals as you want without needing to report the gift to the IRS.

 In addition to taking advantage of your gift allowance, the end of the year presents an opportunity to do some routine maintenance on your estate plan.
 Has anything changed in the last year?
 Take the time to update your beneficiary designations and review trustee appointments, power of attorney provisions, and health care directives.
-Even if nothing needs to be adjusted, reviewing what you’ve already prepared is always helpful.
+Even if nothing needs to be adjusted, reviewing what you’ve already prepared is always helpful, especially during the holidays when families are often together.
+If changes need to happen, you can have complex discussions face-to-face, show documentation, and get documents notarized easier under one roof.

 The end of the year can be hectic, and it is easy to be swept up in all the excitement that comes with the holidays.
-Be sure to pause and make sure you are doing everything you can to prepare for next year as well as the years that follow.
-While you’re at it, take some time to celebrate your accomplishments.
-If you’re feeling overwhelmed, speak with a financial advisor.
-A trusted advisor can help you make informed decisions in your year-end planning and throughout the rest of the year, giving you more peace of mind and added time to debate the best side on this year's holiday table.
+Take a moment to review that you are doing everything you can to get ready for the coming year.
+If you’re feeling overwhelmed, consider giving us a call.
+A trusted advisor can help you make informed decisions in your year-end planning and throughout the rest of the year, giving you more peace of mind.